TosbackCgusBridge-Bot/CGUs-versions/Fisher-price/Privacy Policy.md

     *   Alvin and the Chipmunks

     *   Mickey Mouse Clubhouse
+    *   Mickey and the Roadster Racers
     *   Minnie
     *   Bright Beats™
-    *   Blaze and the Monster Machines™
     *   MEGA BLOKS®

     *   Loving Family™
     *   Octonauts™
     *   Shimmer and Shine™
-    *   Captain Jake and the Never Land Pirates
+    *   Blaze and the Monster Machines™
 *   PARENTING PARENTING CATEGORIES

     *   All About Pregnancy